When, where and what disruption you can expect.

 They were called in protest over working conditions and job uncertainty in the sector.

-Train drivers in Germany staged a 'warning strike' from on 15-16 November causing delays and cancellations on regional and long-distance transport.
+Train drivers in Germany have sprung another 'warning strike' on the country's public transport from 7-8 December.
+It will last until 10pm on Friday, causing delays and cancellations on regional and long-distance transport.

 Deutsche Bahn have called for a three-week 'peace agreement' over the Christmas period.
-This has now been rejected by the GDL, meaning train strikes over the busy holiday period are possible.
+GDL has now said that they will not strike again before 7 January 2024.

-French rail unions SudRail and CGT des Cheminots are threatening strike action over Christmas and New Year.
+French rail unions SudRail and CGT des Cheminots have agreed not to strike over Christmas and New Year.

 If you know of a big strike happening in your country that we have missed, we'd love to hear from you via Twitter.